 The UV photon energy is adsorbed by tryptophan and transferred to near electrophilic species like the close cys-cys resulting in the cleavage of the disulphide bridge and in the formation of new reduced thiol (SH) groups able to bind.
 Considering that the triad of residues trp/cys-cys can be found in every Ig, the PIT is applicable in a wide range of fields.

-- Colorimetric Test for Fast Detection of SARS-CoV-2 in Nasal and Throat Swabs
+- Colorimetric Test for Fast Detection of SARS-CoV-2 in Nasal and Throat Swabs.
+ACS Publications.

 - Minopoli, A., et al. (2020).
 LSPR-based colorimetric immunosensor for rapid and sensitive 17β-estradiol detection in tap water.
 Sensors and Actuators B: Chemical, 308, 127699.